camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backpressure.md

 ## Potential issues

 The rate limiter used by Zeebe to implement backpressure may use `System.nanoTime()` to measure the RTT of requests.
 In some systems, we've observed consecutive calls to this method can return equal or even decreasing values.
 [Low clock resolution](https://shipilev.net/blog/2014/nanotrusting-nanotime) and [monotonicity](https://bugs.openjdk.java.net/browse/JDK-6458294) [issues](https://stackoverflow.com/questions/3657289/linux-clock-gettimeclock-monotonic-strange-non-monotonic-behavior) are some of the most likely culprits of this.
 If this happens, it's recommended to configure the backpressure to use the **fixed** algorithm.
 Without a clock with sufficient resolution, adaptive backpressure algorithms are not useful.

+## Next steps

+Looking for more information on backpressure?
+Check out [this section](/components/zeebe/technical-concepts/internal-processing.md#handling-backpressure) on internal processing and backpressure.